FASLADODO/CIS520-FinalProject/README.md

 just wrap repeated calls to crossValError in for loops that iterated over possible hyperparameters.

+## Notes:
+- All getYHatXXX functions are in the Models/ folder
+- Functions such as cross validation and plotting are in the Utils/ folder

 ## Generative Method:
 Model: Naive Bayes
 Files: NaiveBaes.m, getYHatNB.m